Other Resources

 New Orleans, LA, USA

-Dissertations in Chemical Oceanography (DISCO XXIX) 2024
+Dissertations in Chemical Oceanography (DISCO XXIX) 20242

 Lihue, HI, USA

-“The other CO2 problem and the Laurentian Great Lakes”
+“The Other CO2 problem and the Laurentian Great Lakes”

 Slides available upon request.
 This presentation is associated with my doctoral dissertation and two of its published chapters here and here.